-"Send out your light and your truth; let them guide me.
-Let them lead me to your holy mountain, to the place where you live."
+"Send out your light and your truth; let them lead me; let them bring me to your holy hill and to your dwelling!"
 Psalm 43:3

 Pray that this people group will respond to the Lord’s light and truth.

-May God show the Tai Daeng that He is the same yesterday, today and tomorrow.
-He is not fickle, and we do not have to appease Him but instead we need to be devoted to Him.
-Pray that missionaries of Asian descent will bring God's international message of peace to the Tai Daeng, resulting in a Disciple Making Movement.
+May God show the Tai Daeng that he is the same yesterday, today and tomorrow.
+He is not fickle, and we do not have to appease him but instead we need to be devoted to him.
+Pray that missionaries of Asian descent would bring God's international message of peace to the Tai Daeng, resulting in a Disciple Making Movement.